Subhi Bey Barakat

+Subhi Bey Barakat al-Khalidi (صبحي بك بركات الخالدي; Suphi Bereket; 1889–1939) was a Turkish-born Syrian politician who served as the first president of Syria from 1922 until his resignation in 1925.
+He served during the French Mandate where the French controlled the country.
+He also served as the fourth prime minister during his tenure as president.

 Part of the reason the French supported his candidacy as president of the Syrian Federation was because as neither a native of Damascus nor a very strong Arabic speaker (Turkish was his mother tongue), he did not seem to pose a nationalist threat to French rule.

 Initially, he was a partner of Ibrahim Hanano in his revolt.
 He played a major role in merging the States of Aleppo and Damascus into one state, and he quit the presidency of Syria in 1925 in protest to the French position regarding the fate of the Alawite and Druze States, which France refused to add to Syria because it feared that might endanger the independence of the newly created Lebanon.

 Personal life

 Barakat was married to Halide; They had three sons (named Rıfat, Halit, and Selahattin) and three daughters (Süheyla Mukbile, Zehra, and Saniye).
 Süheyla Mukbile married Refik Koraltan's son Oğuzhan Koraltan.
 Zehra married Turkish diplomat Vahit Melih Halefoğlu.
-Saniye married to businessman Fazıl Tüzemen.
+Saniye married to Turkish businessman Fazıl Tüzemen.